19hours/sg-statutes/Acts/Customs Act.md

 (i) the Minister may by order prescribe; or

-(ii) the Director-General may, subject to any general or special directions of the Minister, determine,
+(ii) the Director-General or an officer of customs authorised by the Director‑General for the purpose of this subsection may, subject to any general or special directions of the Minister, determine,

 and which is in the possession or in the baggage of any person arriving in Singapore;

 [3/2008 wef 04/04/2008]

+[Act 29 of 2018 wef 18/02/2019]

 (d) of motor fuel or petroleum for use in the propulsion of a motor vehicle or an aircraft which —